How Much Does it Cost?

 GNTC does not charge higher tuition for online courses.
 There is no additional fee for assigning a unique user name and password.
 GNTC students are not charged a proctoring fee if testing at a GNTC location or any campus within the Technical College System of Georgia (TCSG).
 Proctoring fees may apply for students receiving services at sites other than GNTC or a TCSG college.
 These proctoring fees may range from $10-$50.

 Payment of Fees

-Fees and charges not covered by financial aid may be paid by cash, check, or credit card at the Business Office or by check or credit card online through BannerWeb.
+Fees and charges not covered by financial aid may be paid by cash, check, debit or credit card at the Business Office or by debit or credit card online through MyGNTC.
 Payment must be made prior to the payment deadline to retain the class schedule and avoid a $20 late fee.
 Check payments are processed electronically and require a phone number and driver’s license number.
 The check processor will charge a $30 returned check fee for checks that do not clear.

 Georgia Northwestern Technical College can refund 100% of the tuition and refundable fees paid if the student formally withdraws within three instructional days from the first day of the semester.
 No refunds will be issued after this date.
 Application fees are not refundable.
-The Business Office issues all refund checks by the third week of the semester in which the student withdrew from classes.
+The Business Office processes all refunds by the third week of the semester in which the student withdrew from classes.

 Refunds will not be issued to students who do not formally withdraw.
 This policy applies to all students regardless of the source of fee payments.

 Verification of Lawful Presence in the United States